Food Safety Program

 View an Inspection Report

-All routine inspections of restaurants and mobile units are posted on the web here.
+All routine inspections of restaurants and mobile food vendors are posted on the web here.
 Requests for other inspections can be provided to Virginia residents through a Freedom of Information Act request (FOIA) through the City Attorney's Office.

 What Does EH Inspect?

 The Environmental Health staff performs evaluations and inspections of food service establishments that the EH Division permits.
-These facilities include restaurants, bakeries, caterers, commissaries, public and private school kitchens, delicatessens, mobile food units, nursing homes, hospitals, festivals, vending machines, and grocery stores.
-EH Division does not inspect facilities that it does not permit, unless that inspection is conducted as a courtesy for another related agency (ig.
+These facilities include restaurants, bakeries, caterers, commissaries, public and private school kitchens, delicatessens, mobile food vendors, nursing homes, hospitals, festivals and grocery stores.
+EH Division does not inspect facilities that it does not permit, unless that inspection is conducted as a courtesy for another agency (ig.
 USDA, Social Services, etc.).
-When conducting inspections, the Health Department evaluates an establishment according to the 2009 FDA Model Food Code (see Food Code).
+When conducting inspections, the Health Department evaluates an establishment according to the current Food Code.

 Inspection Types & Frequencies